Dolan says MSG banning Oakley after arrest at Knicks game - Sport - NZ Herald News

-NEW YORK (AP) " Madison Square Garden chairman James Dolan banned Charles Oakley from the arena on Friday, but said he was open to reconciling with the former Knicks forward.
+NEW YORK (AP) " Madison Square Garden chairman James Dolan banned Charles Oakley from the arena Friday, though said he was open to reconciling with the former Knicks forward.

 In an interview with ESPN Radio's Michael Kay, Dolan also confirmed a report that he had fired the Garden's security chief, two nights after Oakley was forcefully removed from his seat and arrested at a Knicks game.
 Dolan said the firing of the security head stemmed from more than just the handling of the incident.